 When ISACA recently released part 2 of its State of Cybersecurity 2020 report, it was noted that the largest reported attack type was social engineering.
 While social engineering is not new to the threat landscape, it is an attack type that has had staying power, and attackers are becoming increasingly sophisticated in their approach.
-Let's explore several different types of social engineering, so that you don't take the bait -- hook, line and sinker.
+Let's explore several different types of phishing-based social engineering attacks, so that you don't take the bait -- hook, line and sinker.

-Different types of phishing
+Different types of phishing attacks

 Phishing, a high-profile form of social engineering, is a high-tech scam that uses email or websites to deceive targets into disclosing personal information useful in identity theft, passwords or other sensitive information.
 Phishing can also be an attempt to gain access to your corporate computer or network by requesting that you click a link to download a document or visit a website.
 Phishing jeopardizes the security of your company's information and information systems.

-There are two main methods of phishing: email and tabnabbing.
+There are two main methods of phishing attacks: email and tabnabbing.
 I will explore both types of ways to gain unauthorized access.
 However, first let me note the different types of email phishing.
 Phishing is usually an email sent to a large group of people that attempts to scam the recipients.
 Those recipients do not generally have anything in common.
 This tends to be a little easier to spot and stop with the appropriate spam filters.

 Spear phishing, however, is a message sent to a smaller, more select group of targeted people or to a single individual.
 Spear phishing often targets a specific individual or group of individuals, such as middle management or leadership of an organization.
 Another difference is that a spear phishing email may appear to come from someone inside your organization, most likely from someone in a position of higher authority.
 Spear phishing is usually performed by very sophisticated hackers who most likely have done reconnaissance about you and your corporation on social media sites such as LinkedIn.